Tito4567/Shooter/README.md

 now uniform and enough time is given to read the text.
 I am still struggling with getting the images to appear with resizing the JFrame.
 I also need to get in contact with graphic artist for sprites for animation.

+2/5/2019
+Improved on controller classes.
+Moving Xbox controller classes over to its own file.
+Still have to implement RMI.